In This Article

 This is one of the most straightforward ways to manage a headache, provided that it is caused by vertebral issues.
 Human trials of spinal manipulation for migraines and tension headaches have provided success rates of up to 90%.
 There is evidence that the technique is just as effective for cats.
 If the cat has experienced physical trauma, chiropractic treatment can give him or her quick relief.

-This will be necessary if your cat's headache results from dental problems, like tooth cavities or gum infections.
+This will be necessary if your cat's headache results from dental problems, like tooth pain, cavities, or gum infections.
 Addressing these problems should eliminate the pain.

-If your cat suffered a physical blow to the head, he or she will need trauma therapy.
+If your cat suffered a physical blow to the head, it would need trauma therapy.
 The specific treatment will depend on the severity of your cat's injury.
 In most situations, the first thing your vet will do is try to stabilize your cat by administering IV fluids and oxygen.

 They may also sedate the pet, depending on its condition and perceived level of distress.
 If the skull has suffered a fracture, the cat will likely undergo surgery to have the problem addressed.
 Besides these treatments, the doctor may administer treatment for brain swelling.
 These drugs are designed to drain fluid out of the brain tissue to minimize swelling.
 Your pet will need to be closely monitored throughout the treatments.

 Head trauma is a severe injury, so your cat's condition can quickly change from one moment to the next.
-This means you will probably need to leave your cat at the hospital for at least a day, so they can monitor his or her condition until the swelling has receded.
+This means you will probably need to leave your cat at the hospital for at least a day, so they can monitor their condition until the swelling has receded.